SAP-samples/hana-enterprise-search-engine/docs/ir/readme.md

 ---------------------------------------------------------------------------------------------------------------------------------------
-# ICM Entities and model
+# Entities and model
 ---------------------------------------------------------------------------------------------------------------------------------------
-The data model is copied from ICM.
 Following entities are created:
 # Cases
 # Person
 # Object